BiologicalRecordsCentre/RangeChangeSims/README.md

 ###Overview
 ---------

-This project contains all the scripts required to recreate the data and analyses present in the paper Isaac *et al* (2014).
-Range change simulations. *This Journal* xxx-xxx.
+This project contains all the scripts required to recreate the data and analyses present in the paper [Isaac *et al* (2014).
+Statistics for citizen science: extracting signals of change from noisy ecological data. *Methods in Ecology and Evolution*, 5: 1052–1060](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12254/abstract), and in an [alternate (older) version](http://biorxiv.org/content/early/2014/07/10/006999) of the work.
 In this paper we use simulated recording data to test methods of estimating range change under a range of recording scenarios.

 ###How do I run this myself?
 ---------------------------